eyza-cod2/zpam3/README.md

 ❗ Error <b>"PAM is not installed correctly"</b> may show. ❗<br>
 To fix this error, follow instructions in [Troubleshooting](#troubleshooting) section

-Make sure the server is runned without a mod (```/fs_game```).
-PAM uses default main folder because mods does not exec player's configs correctly and settings changed in game would not be persisted to next game session.

 If you are running server manually, this is example of command line parameters:<br>
 ```+set dedicated 2 +set sv_punkbuster 0 +pb_sv_disable +exec server.cfg```